 The Hippodrome features three ancient columns.
 The most famous of the them is the Egyptian Obelisk, which is exactly what its name suggests - an obelisk that was imported from Egypt.
 Other sights are worth noting in the area too.

 The newest feature at the Hippodrome site was a gift marking the second visit of Germany's Kaiser Wilhelm to Turkey and Sultan Abdulhamid II in 1898.
 It was constructed in parts in Germany and shipped to Turkey for assembly and features an octagonal dome covered in mosaics supported by eight marble columns.
-It occupies the approximate site of the Byzantine Emperor's seats
+It occupies the approximate site of the Byzantine Emperor's seats.

 A side fountain on the dome.